-The above criteria are satisfied for Scheme with a single unit class and net assets attributable to unitholders are classified as equity.
-Movements of net assets attributable to unitholders are disclosed in the Statement of Changes in Equity.
+The above criteria are satisfied for the Scheme with a single unit class and net assets attributable to unitholders are classified as equity.

-3.7 Terms and conditions of units
+3.6 Terms and conditions of units

-The Scheme included in these financial statements has a single unit class.
+The Scheme has a single unit class.

 All units of a class issued by the Scheme will be of an equal value and confer identical interests and rights to, and be subject to the same conditions as, all other units in that class.
 A unit does not confer any interest in any particular asset or investment of the Scheme.
-Unitholders have various rights under the Constitutions and the Corporations Act 2001, including the right to:
+Unitholders have various rights under the Constitution and the Corporations Act 2001, including the right to:

-- have their units redeemed; - accumulate income, which is reflected in the unit price; - attend and vote at meetings of unitholders; and - · participate in the termination and winding up of the Scheme.
+- have their units redeemed; - accumulate income, which is reflected in the unit price; - attend and vote at meetings of unitholders; and - participate in the termination and winding up of the Scheme.

-3.8 Interest income
+3.7 Interest income

 Interest income from financial assets at amortised cost is recognised on a time-proportionate basis using the effective interest method and includes interest from cash and cash equivalents.
-There were no interest income as at 30 June 2022 (2021: Nil).

-3.9 Distribution income
+3.8 Distribution income